 Note: Arendt, Hannah.
 Between Past and Future: Eight Exercises in Political Thought.
 New York, Penguin, 1968, page 196.

-How to cite this article: Norris, T. (2004) ‘Hannah Arendt and modernity’, the encyclopedia of informal education, www.infed.org/thinkers/arendt.htm.
+How to cite this article: Norris, T. (2004) ‘Hannah Arendt and modernity’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/arendt.htm.

 Trevor Norris, Ontario Institute for Studies in Education, University of Toronto.